April 30, 2024

 Gazelle horn used in al-Sadu weaving, Kuwait.
 Photographs by Rana Al-Ogayyel, 2019

 The meaning of the verses is that ‘Abd Allah came unhurt through the fight.
 The enemy's spears went at him without touching him, just as ṣayāṣī pass between warp threads and cause no harm.
 I believe the simile affords a glimpse of domestic weaving in the pre-Islamic period, and the fact that the fabric is horizontally "outstretched" (mumaddad) only strengthens my conviction.
-Because the Bedouin weave on ground looms, and not upright ones.
+Because the Bedouin weave on ground looms, not upright ones.

 The first image of black and gray weaving is repeated here, turned upside-down.